seantwie03/rhel-lab/README.md

 To use this repository perform the following steps on a Fedora or Enterprise Linux distribution:

 - [Install Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible).
-- [Download the RHEL 9.3 DVD ISO image](https://developers.redhat.com/products/rhel/download#exploreotherredhatproducts).
+- [Download the RHEL 10.0 DVD ISO image](https://developers.redhat.com/products/rhel/download#exploreotherredhatproducts).
 Place the ISO in a location that it will live at permanently.
 - Download this repository onto your local machine and change into the project directory.
 - Review and update the variables in [vars/rhel_lab_vars.yml](vars/rhel_lab_vars.yml) as desired.
 Especially update the **user_name** and **iso_path** variables.
 - Run `ansible-galaxy install -r collections/requirements.yml` to install the [community.libvirt collection](https://galaxy.ansible.com/ui/repo/published/community/libvirt/)
 - Run the `create_vms.yml` playbook: `ansible-playbook create_vms.yml --ask-become-pass`

-### Red Hat Academy Labs

-The Virtual Machines created by this repository may work for some of the Red Hat Academy (RHA) labs.
-Supporting the RHA labs is outside of the scope of this project.
-If you want to try running the RHA labs you can, but it has not been tested and is certainly not garunteed to work.

-If you want to test your luck try this:

-- On the Workstation VM in the RHA Lab environment, run the following command:

-      cd /home/student
-      tar -cvf rha-labs.tar.gz .venv .grading

-- Download the `rha-labs.tar.gz` to your local workstation.
-- Place `rha-labs.tar.gz` in the same directory as the create_vms.yml file
-- Run `ansible-playbook --ask-become-pass create_vms.yml`

-If you do these steps correctly, the kickstart file will extract the files to the student's account in the Workstation VM.
-You can then attempt to run the `lab` command the same way you run it in the RHA lab environment.

 ## Creating the Environment